NikolaZizic/2-layered-Data-Science-Project-Object-Detection-with-OpenCV-and-Tensorflow/README.md

 ### Face recognition

 First, we transformed our live input from the webcam to gray scale.
-Once that is done, our model will define the region of interest (ROI) and finally ROI will be used to make a prediction and recognize the person sitting in front of the camera.Also we have used a confidence level to improve precision of our model, more precisely even if the model recognizes me ,if the level of confidence is lower than 70, the model will return “Unknown” as output.
+Once that is done, our model will define the region of interest (ROI) and finally ROI will be used to make a prediction and recognize the person sitting in front of the camera.
+Also we have used a confidence level to improve precision of our model, more precisely even if the model recognizes me ,if the level of confidence is lower than 70, the model will return “Unknown” as output.

 <div id='hand-gesture'/>